radical-cybertools/radical.pilot/.github/ISSUE_TEMPLATE/feature.md

 When requesting a new feature, please provide fill the following:

-## Description

-A brief description of the feature you ask.
-This can include possible use cases, what the new feature will achieve and how it will help your use case.
+1. ***Description***: A brief description of the feature you are asking for.
+This can include possible use cases, what the new feature will achieve and how it will help your use case(s).

-### Example 1

-An example of how the feature will be used and how you think the output should be like.
-This can include code, formatted information and text.

-### Example 2

-An example of how the feature will be used and how you think the output should be like.
-This can include code, formatted information and text.
+2. ***Example(s)***: One or more example of how the feature will be used and, in case, how you think the output should be like.
+This can include code, formatted text or diagrams.